Louis Farrakhan: America’s Leading Anti-Semite

 The newspaper serves as a platform to further promote the NOI’s anti-Semitic conspiracy theories both in its printed edition as well as through various websites, book publishing, and social media initiatives.
 The newspaper also widens the reach of Farrakhan’s anti-Semitic sermons, publishing transcriptions of his remarks after they are delivered.

-After the 2015 terror attack at the Charlie Hebdo office in Paris, a January 14 Final Call article by Assistant Editor Ashahed Muhammad cited a piece by anti-Semitic conspiracy theorist Kevin Barrett titled “Paris Charlie Hebdo Attack: Another Zionist False Flag?” to claim that events in France could have been a false flag operation carried out by Jews.
+After the 2015 terror attack at the Charlie Hebdo office in Paris, a January 14 Final Call article by then-Assistant Editor Ashahed Muhammad cited a piece by anti-Semitic conspiracy theorist Kevin Barrett headlined “Paris Charlie Hebdo Attack: Another Zionist False Flag?” to bolster his claim that events in France could have been a false flag operation carried out by Jews.

 The Final Call also promotes anti-Semitic publications, which are sold at NOI events.

-Much of the content attempts to demonstrate that Jewish teachings, along with Jews' deeply-rooted racism and greed, negatively shaped the Black experience.
+The authors argue that Jewish teachings, along with Jews' deeply-rooted racism and greed, negatively shaped the African-American experience.
 For example, the guide asserts that the practice of lynching is rooted in the Talmud and that the Talmud was likely “the source of the Sharecropping system that re-enslaved Blacks after Emancipation.”

-Another book published in 2010 and available through the NOI is Jews Selling Blacks: Slave Advertising by American Jews, essentially a compilation of newspaper advertisements that purports to present “disturbing evidence of American Jewish participation in the Black African slave trade.”
+The 2010 NOI book Jews Selling Blacks: Slave Advertising by American Jews is essentially a compilation of newspaper advertisements that purports to present “disturbing evidence of American Jewish participation in the Black African slave trade.”

-The NOI also sells The Synagogue of Satan, published in 2005 by the Truth Establishment Institute and written by the NOI member Ashahed Muhammad.
+The NOI also sells The Synagogue of Satan, published in 2005 by the Truth Establishment Institute and written by Ashahed Muhammad, who was previously the Assistant Editor of The Final Call.
 The book takes its title from a phrase in the New Testament book of Revelation (3:9), and applies this phrase to contemporary Jews and to Jews throughout history.
 The book's overarching theme is that unknown to most, the world is being manipulated and corrupted by Satanic powers led by Jewish elites.
 In exposing these powers the book trades heavily in Jewish conspiracy theories and Holocaust denial.
 It alleges that these satanic powers are influenced and guided by the theology of Judaism, and by a Jewish predilection for immorality.

 The themes of The Synagogue of Satan derive from a 1995 speech by Louis Farrakhan in which he claimed that Jewish organizations control the Federal Reserve, and a May 2003 speech in which he called Jewish members of the Bush Administration a “synagogue of Satan.”